Call for power: Indigenous majority-owned wind

 Interconnection requests and the resource solicitation process

-The resource solicitation process begins when all bids have been submitted to us.
+The resource solicitation process begins when all proposals have been submitted to us.
 We, acting as the Solicitor, will submit all interconnection requests simultaneously to transmission services to conduct a resource solicitation study.

-The resource solicitation study will be conducted using the interconnection request information provided in the proponent’s bid.
+The resource solicitation study will be conducted using the interconnection request information provided in the proponent’s proposal.

-Individual proponents are not expected to interact directly with transmission services unless and until we inform transmission services that those proponents have been selected as a successful bidder.
-Successful bidders will then move to the interconnection facilities study phase under our Open Access Interconnection Tariff.
+Individual proponents are not expected to interact directly with transmission services unless and until we inform transmission services that those proponents have been selected as a successful proponent.
+Successful proponents will then move to the interconnection facilities study phase under our Open Access Interconnection Tariff.

 Proponents who have submitted interconnection requests for wind prior to the RFP will need to suspend such requests in order to participate in the resource solicitation study.
 No advantage or priority in the RFP will be afforded to any entity directly submitting an interconnection request prior to the RFP.